 3) How much gear will I be hauling?
 What type of amenities will I want (kitchen galley, shower, etc).

 With those things in mind, here is some basic info on the van models that Adventure Wagon offers solutions for:

 Mercedes Benz Sprinter 144

 The Sprinter 144” wheel base is perfectly suited for two person adventures with lots extras, or four person outings using a more minimalist approach.
 The Adventure Wagon Interior System accommodates both Crew and Cargo models in Sprinters, so a factory backseat is an option.
-A popular way to sleeping four is to set up a bunk bed by stacking two MOAB or MOAB Traverse beds on top of each other.
+A popular way to sleep four is to set up a bunk bed by stacking two MOAB or MOAB Traverse beds on top of each other.
 This opens up room in the van for two rear seats.
-When traveling with two, there’s room for most of the amenities that you might imagine having in a van, particularly with a space-saving Traverse bed, which is meant for sleeping sideways.
-Keep in mind, if you’re over 5’ 8” or so, you’ll likely want to add Flarespace flares to increase the width of your van.
+When traveling with two, there’s room for most of the amenities you might imagine having in a van, particularly with a space-saving Traverse bed, which is meant for sleeping sideways.
+Keep in mind, if you’re over 5’ 7” or so, you’ll likely want to add Flarespace flares to increase the width of your van.

 Mercedes Benz Sprinter 170

 For those folks who like the Sprinter 144 but need just a bit more room inside, there is the Sprinter 170.
 It’s a great choice for the family of 4+, the full-time van lifer, or anybody who needs room for their gear and don’t want to leave the comforts of home behind.